bradyjmcl/CTF-Writeups/All in One (TryHackMe) Writeup/writeup.md

 ## Recon, Scanning, and Enumeration

-My first step was to export the box's IP address to a variable that I could use easily for the rest of the engagement.
-Next, I pinged the box to ensure that it was alive and ready for enumeration:
+My first step was to ping the box to ensure that it was alive and ready for enumeration:

 ![](./screenshots/ping.png)